metabase/metabase/docs/installation-and-operation/running-metabase-on-elastic-beanstalk.md

 ### Self-hosted setups

-We recommend setting up Metabase with either PostgreSQL or MySQL as its application database, and running Metabase on a server you can monitor, either on your hardware or with a cloud provider.
+You can set up Metabase with either PostgreSQL or MySQL as its application database, and run Metabase on a server you can monitor, either on your hardware or with a cloud provider.

 At a minimum, make sure you back up your application database regularly (and always before upgrading).
 Follow your organization's requirements for security, monitoring, and availability.